anup347/statistics_calculator/README.md

-# statistics_calculator - API tutorial Laravel
+# Statistics Calculator - API tutorial Laravel
 API calculate mean, median, or mode for a series of numbers given by the user Store log of each operation in a table
 API to perform ADD, SUBTRACT, DIVISION, MODULUS, and PRODUCT of two or more numbers given by the user